Voltage divider: Low-pass RC filter

 where XC is the reactance of the capacitor, C is the capacitance of the capacitor, j is the imaginary unit, and ω (omega) is the radian frequency of the input voltage.

 This divider will then have the voltage ratio:

 The product τ (tau) = RC is called the time constant of the circuit.

 The ratio then depends on frequency, in this case decreasing as frequency increases.
-This circuit is, in fact, a basic (first-order) lowpass filter.
+This circuit is, in fact, a basic (first-order) low-pass filter.
 The ratio contains an imaginary number, and actually contains both the amplitude and phase shift information of the filter.
 To extract just the amplitude ratio, calculate the magnitude of the ratio, that is:

 Inductive divider

 Inductive dividers split AC input according to inductance:

 (with components in the same positions as Figure 2.)

 The above equation is for non-interacting inductors; mutual inductance (as in an autotransformer) will alter the results.

 Inductive dividers split AC input according to the reactance of the elements as for the resistive divider above.